-GAN was first proposed by Goodfellow et al. in 2014 \cite{GAN2014} using multi-layer perceptron (MLP) network with a min-max loss function to generate synthetic images, known as Standard GAN (SGAN).
-Later on, researchers suggested other loss functions like least-square (LSGAN) \cite{LSGAN2016}, Wasserstein distance (WGAN) \cite{WGAN2017}, Wasserstein distance with gradient penalty (WGAN-GP) \cite{WGANGP2017} and hinge loss \cite{HINGEGAN2017} in order to improve the performance and increase the stability during GAN training.
-Radford et al. came up with stable architectural guidelines for convolution GANs leading to a class of architectures named Deep Convolutional GAN (DCGAN) \cite{DCGAN2015}.
-Mirza et al. developed Conditional GAN (CGAN) by incorporating auxiliary information (class label) during training to control the image being generated by the GAN model \cite{CGAN2014}.
-In \cite{ccgan2021, DWXWW2023}, the authors proposed Continuous conditional Generative Adversarial Network (CcGAN) to train GANs on continuous, scalar conditions (regression labels) by introducing novel label input mechanisms and reformulating empirical CGAN loss function with Hard Vicinal Estimate and Soft Vicinal Estimate using the concept of Vicinal Risk Minimization.
-In \cite{HCA2021}, the authors suggested Performance Conditioned Diverse Generative Adversarial Network (PcDGAN) to overcome challenges of CcGAN by incorporating Determinantal Point Processes (DPP)-based singular vicinal loss function to increase diversity in the generated images and applied this in engineering design tasks.
-Zhang et al. proposed Generator Regularized-conditional GAN (GRcGAN) by introducing a Lipschitz regularization term in CGAN loss function to train GAN on continuous space \cite{YYXSZ2022}.
+Mirza et al. proposed Conditional GAN (CGAN) by incorporating auxiliary information (e.g., class labels) during training to control the images being generated \cite{CGAN2014}.
+In \cite{ccgan2021, DWXWW2023}, Continuous conditional Generative Adversarial Network (CcGAN) was suggested to train GANs on continuous, scalar conditions (regression labels) by introducing novel label input mechanisms and reformulating empirical CGAN loss function with Hard Vicinal Estimate and Soft Vicinal Estimate, based on the concept of Vicinal Risk Minimization.
+To overcome the challenges of CcGAN, Performance Conditioned Diverse GAN (PcDGAN) incorporated Determinantal Point Processes (DPP)-based singular vicinal loss to enhance diversity in generated images, with applications in engineering design \cite{HCA2021}.
+Zhang et al. proposed Generator Regularized-conditional GAN (GRcGAN) by adding a Lipschitz regularization term in CGAN loss function, enabling GAN training on continuous space \cite{YYXSZ2022}.